JonathanDussot/boardgamers/README.md

 ### Media
-- [@anete-lusina](https://www.pexels.com/@anete-lusina/) provided me with the image for my sign up and sign in forms.
+- [Pexels (@anete-lusina)](https://www.pexels.com/@anete-lusina/) provided me with the image for my sign up and sign in forms.
+- CI for the default images for both profile and posts which has been stored in Cloudinary.
+- Dice images